Larry Hazzard: Early life

 Hazzard was born in Newark, New Jersey.
 Hazzard wanted to become a boxer as a youth, having idolized as a kid, among others, Sugar Ray Robinson and Joe Louis.
 He attended Central High School, winning Golden Gloves titles each year from 1961 to 1963.

 In 1963, at the age of 18, Hazzard fought Harry Conover in Elizabeth, New Jersey, winning on points over three rounds.
 Although listed as a three-time Golden Gloves champion and as a New Jersey A.A.U. champion by such websites as the New Jersey's government's web-page, Boxrec.com nevertheless listed only the Conover contest as having taken place in Hazzard's career.

 Hazzard was also interested in Ju-Jitsu; he earned a black belt in that sport during 1968.
 Education-wise, Hazzard earned an Associate of Arts degree from Essex County College in 1970, and a Bachelor of Arts degree-cum laude- from Montclair State University in 1972.
-That year, Hazzard became a teacher, working at Newark Arts High School as a physical education and health instructor and as girl's head track coach.
+That year, Hazzard became a teacher, working at Newark Arts High School as a physical education and health instructor and as girls head track coach.